Tommy Edman Player Props: Cardinals vs. Marlins

 Tommy Edman At The Plate

-- Edman is batting .237 with 15 doubles, three triples, seven home runs and 24 walks.
+- Edman is hitting .237 with 15 doubles, three triples, seven home runs and 24 walks.

-- Edman has picked up a hit in 53.1% of his 81 games this season, with multiple hits in 19.8% of them.

-- Looking at the 81 games he has played this season, he's went deep in seven of them (8.6%), and in 2.3% of his trips to the dish.
+- In seven games this season, he has hit a long ball (8.6%, and 2.3% of his trips to the plate).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.